raspberrypilearning/disco-dance-floor/en/step_2.md

 ![The Hierarchy window with the 'Floor' GameObject nested inside a new object called 'GameObject'.](images/empty-parent.png)

-Right-click on the new GameObject and rename it to 'Dance Floor':
+Right-click on the new GameObject and rename it 'Dance Floor':

 ![The Inspector window with the name property highlighted and the typed name 'Dance Floor'.](images/rename-gameobject.png)